jayce7376/Nvidia_Stock_Prediction/README.md

 #### Building ARIMA
 Even though, Nvidia's stock closing price was in the 95% confidence interval, Prediction of ARIMA model order of (2, 1, 0) on Nvidia stock closing price was not closed to true value.

-Overall, ARIMA of (2, 1, 0) performed best with:
+Overall, ARIMA of (2, 1, 0) performed with:
  - RMSE: 0.13
  - %RMSE: 0.0203
- - Model assumed steady, but in reality the stock increased
- - decrease from most recent lag likely have large impact on prediction
 ![ARIMA_prediction_result](images/ARIMA_prediction_result.png)<br>

 ### ARIMA with Exogenous Variables